Common searched topics: Manufacturing, Label printing, Sales order

 Why isn’t there an option to update the description?

-At the moment, inFlow isn’t able to update the description field for WooCommerce products.
-This is due to WooCommerce having different technical formatting on their description field compared to the inFlow description field.
+Currently, inFlow is unable to update the description field for WooCommerce products.
+This is due to WooCommerce having different technical formatting on its description field compared to the inFlow description field.

-How will inFlow determine the stock level/quantity level to push to WooCommerce?
+How will inFlow determine the stock level or quantity to push to WooCommerce?

 inFlow syncs the quantity available based on purchase orders, sales orders, work orders, and stock adjustments that have been made.
 This only applies to products that exist in both inFlow and WooCommerce.
 Having the Pull settings active can ensure that no products are missed from the WooCommerce side.